-We currently expect to pay quarterly cash dividends in the future comparable to those we paid in 2014, which will require approximately \$12.4 each quarter based on our outstanding common stock at September 30, 2014.
-We are currently authorized by our Board of Directors to purchase additional shares of our common stock, and may elect to do so, depending on market conditions and other needs for cash consistent with our growth strategy.
-We repurchased approximately 527,000 shares of our common stock in 2014, for a total cost of \$16.5.
+We currently expect to pay quarterly cash dividends in the future comparable to those we paid in 2015, which will require approximately \$12.7 each quarter based on our outstanding common stock at September 30, 2015.
+We are currently authorized by our Board of Directors to purchase up to \$100.0 of our common stock, and may elect to do so, depending on market conditions and other needs for cash consistent with our growth strategy.
+We repurchased approximately 381,000 shares of our common stock in 2015, for a total cost of approximately \$11.2.
+See Item 5 within this Form 10-K for more information on share repurchases.

-We expect existing cash, cash flows from operations, and the issuance of debt to continue to be sufficient to fund our operating activities and cash commitments for investing and financing activities.
-Based on all of the aforementioned factors, we believe our current liquidity position is strong and will continue to meet all of our financial commitments for the foreseeable future.
+We believe existing cash, cash flows from operations, and the issuance of debt will continue to be sufficient to fund our operating activities and cash commitments for investing and financing activities.
+Based on these factors, we believe our current liquidity position is strong and will continue to meet all of our financial commitments for the foreseeable future.